-Resource Isolation in PaaSTA, Mesos and Docker
+Resource Isolation in PaaSTA, Kubernetes and Docker

 Note: Knowing the details of these systems isn’t a requirement of using PaaSTA; most service authors may never need to know the details of such things.
 In fact, one of PaaSTA’s primary design goals is to hide the minutiae of schedulers and resource isolation.
-However, this may benefit administrators of PaaSTA (and, more generally, Mesos clusters), and the simply curious.
+However, this may benefit administrators of PaaSTA (and, more generally, Kubernetes clusters), and the simply curious.

 Final note: The details herein may, nay, will contain (unintended) inaccuracies.
 If you notice such a thing, we’d be super grateful if you could open a pull request to correct the document!